Editor’s Note: This blog post was updated on August 10, 2020.

 Conclusion

-With the help of VMRay Analyzer, we can observe the complete behavior GuLoader, which automates and accelerates the identification of important behavior for further analysis (Figures 19 & 20).
-This analysis is a good example of how malware evolves and adapts very technical sandbox evasion and anti-analysis techniques.
+With the help of VMRay Analyzer, we can observe the complete behavior of GuLoader, which automates and accelerates the identification of important behavior for further analysis (Figures 19 & 20).
+This analysis is a good example of how malware evolves and adapts technical sandbox evasion and anti-analysis techniques.
 The quick and widespread adoption of GuLoader confirms a growing demand for evasive malware loaders in the criminal underground.

 References